 h.
 Knowing that you can trust this person, speak of things that are important to you.
 They listen carefully and ask insightful questions.
 When you have told all you know.
 For a few moments you sit comfortable in the silence.
 They then begin to speak.
 What they have to say is of great value to you.
 You continue in deep dialogue for some time.
 You both walk to the window and watch the river as it flows by.
 You consider what has been said.

 i.
 After a while you feel it is time to go and tell the other person.
-They agree and leads you to the door.
+They agree and lead you to the door.
 As you are about to step out they hand you something.
 You are surprised and then leave.
 You walk down the stairs and out the door into the sunlight.

 j.
 You walk down the hill into the woods.
 You follow the path back down to the arch.
 You walk through to the river.
-Again you follow the path through the darken forest and on to where you began.
+Again you follow the path through the darkened forest and on to where you began.
 You sit down on the grass where you were at the beginning.
 You remember the gift and look at it turning it over in your hand watching the play of light on it.
 You then spend a few minutes in deep thought remembering the conversation in the tower.
 Then you recall the paper you found at the arch.
 You take it out and study it carefully.

 k.
 After a few minutes, you slowly become aware of the room you are sitting in.
 You stretch.
 You slowly open your eyes.
 You come back to the room with all the insights and discoveries you found on your journey.